WHAT?

 Who is this training for?

-This training was created specifically for registered dietitians (RD, RDN), dietitian technician registered (DTR, NDTR), and students completing their dietetics education.
-CPEs can only be provided for RD professionals, however other healthcare providers will find this content valuable.
+This training was created specifically for registered dietitians (RD, RDN), dietitian technician registered (DTR, NDTR), certified nutrition specialists (CNS), therapists, coaches, and students completing their healthcare informed education.
 Therapists, nurses, behavioral health techs, case managers will all find value in better understanding the role of the RD in the mental health care process along with the dynamic role that food behaviors and body impact have on short and long term recovery.

 Can I start the training today?